ro-ko/awesome_lists/junwei_notes/note_nv_monitoring.md

 `https://github.com/run-ai/rntop`

-This is better for monitoring multiple nodes. 原理：通过 ssh user@IP nvidia-smi 每个节点，然后记录GPU利用率到一个文件。
+This is better for monitoring multiple nodes.
+Principle：pass `ssh user@IP nvidia-smi` each node then logs GPU utilization to a file.

 Suppose you have a head node.
 Need to put the head node's id_rsa.pub to all the GPU nodes' authorized_keys.